-PHAs are responsible for ensuring that very low-income families have access to all types and ranges of affordable housing in COC's jurisdiction, particularly housing outside areas of poverty or minority concentration.
-A critical element in fulfilling this responsibility is for COC to ensure that a sufficient number of owners, representing all types and ranges of affordable housing in COC's jurisdiction, are willing to participate in the HCV program.
+PHAs are responsible for ensuring that very low-income families have access to all types and ranges of affordable housing in the PHA's jurisdiction, particularly housing outside areas of poverty or minority concentration.
+A critical element in fulfilling this responsibility is for the PHA to ensure that a sufficient number of owners, representing all types and ranges of affordable housing in the PHA's jurisdiction, are willing to participate in the HCV program.